arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-8.md

   and to compose the result.
 * The `Leaf` node performs the actual business logic.

-Now, the actual business logic is about indexing a leaf, that is:
+Now, the actual business logic is about indexing a leaf.
+This implies:

 * Somehow acquiring the value of `count`.
 * Creating a indexed `Leaf`.